 This self-destructive dynamic where the victims, in this case black Americans, are perpetually having to carefully navigate the delicate sensibilities of white Americans in their quest to just be given their basic humanity and dignity in all aspects of their existence has only continued to leave black Americans in a white fragility minefield where our best interests are always left behind.

 I say all of this not to discredit true white feminist allies who stand ready to check their own privileges and play their roles for women of color correctly.
 However, I do want these same women to think about how truly inclusive they are to women of color in all aspects of their own lives, how their own internal white fragility may be getting in the way of bringing about real progress, and how willing they are to hold their fellow white feminists accountable for intolerant behavior towards women of color in the movement.

-Timantha Norman is the Managing Editor of The Black Wall Street Times.
+Timantha Norman is the Executive Editor of the New Tulsa Star.
 She is an educator who fervently believes in the power of culturally responsive, critical thinking-focused pedagogy in transforming the lives and future prospects of children.
 She also believes in journalism’s power to give agency and power to historically oppressed populations.
 Through her activism in the community and as a student of public policy, she understands the importance of harnessing collective, political power in the service of promoting truth and eliminating injustice.
 She looks forward to harnessing her personal and professional skills in the service of her community.